StewAlexander-com/Awesome-Mnemonics/README.md

 ```

 ### HELP
-* This mnemonic can help you remember five ways to manage stress:
+* This mnemonic can help you remember four ways to manage stress:
 ```
 H - Handle problems one at a time
 E - Exercise regularly